sagan/simplegoproxy/README.md

 - `_sgp_keytype=<value>` : The sign key type.
 See below "Signing key type" section.
 - `_sgp_scope=<value>` : The scope of sign.
 Can be used multiple times.
 See below "Scope signing" section.
 - `_sgp_eid=<value>` : The encryption url id.
 See below "URL Encryption" section.
-- `_sgp_epath` : (Value ignored) Enabl plaintext subpath and normal query variables for encrypted url.
+- `_sgp_epath` : (Value ignored) Enable plaintext children and normal query variables for encrypted url.
 - `_sgp_status=<value>` : Force set http response status code sent back to client.
 E.g. `200`, `403`.
 Special values: `-1` - Use original http response code.
 - `_sgp_auth=user:pass` : The auth username & password for request to the Simplegoproxy server.
 See below "Request authentication" section.
 - `_sgp_authmode=1` : The request authentication mode.
 See below "Request authentication" section.
 - `_sgp_respass=<value>` : The password to encrypt the response.
 See below "Response encrpytion" section.
 - `_sgp_encmode=4` : The response encryption mode, bitwise flags integer.
 See below "Response encrpytion" section.
 - `_sgp_tplmode=1` : The response template mode, bitwise flags integer.
 See below "Response template" section.
+- `_sgp_tplpath=<value>`: Apply response template only if target url path ends with this value.
+E.g. `.gohtml`.
+Can be set multiple times.
+- `_sgp_tpltype=<value>`: Apply response template only if target url original response has this content type.
+E.g. `txt`, `text/plain`.
+Can be set multiple times.
+Use empty string to match original response which does not have a "Content-Type" header.
+Use `*` to accept all content types.
 - `_sgp_salt=<value>` : The response encryption key salt.
 - `_sgp_referer=<value>` : Set the allowed referer of request to the entrypoint url.
 Can be used multiple times.
 See below "Referer restrictions" section.
 - `_sgp_origin=<value>` : Set the allowed origin of request to the entrypoint url.
 Can be used multiple times.
 See below "Origin restrictions" section.